SaileshPatel/othello-website/_posts/2017-10-16-welcome-to-g4-othello.markdown

 ---
 Welcome to Group 4's developmental blog for CS2010.

 In this blog, we will keep you updated about the development of Othello - our chosen board game to create a video game version for.

 ## Who?

-We're a group of students at University, currently charged with producing a video game version of a board game and we've chosen Othello.
+We're a group of students at University, currently charged with producing a video game version of a board game and we've chosen Othello as our game of choice.

 ## What?